WEBSITE PRIVACY NOTICE

 No Discrimination: We will not discriminate against you for exercising your rights under the CCPA, including by denying service, suggesting that you will receive, or charging, different rates for services or suggesting that you will receive, or providing, a different level or quality of service to you.

-How to Exercise Your Rights: To exercise any of your rights under the CCPA, or to access this notice in an alternative format, please submit a request on your behalf using any of the methods set forth below.
+How to Exercise Your Rights: To exercise any of your rights under the CCPA, or to access this California Website Privacy Notice in an alternative format, please submit a request on your behalf using any of the methods set forth in the “Contact Us” section below.

 Email us at the following address: rmalavazzi@paineschwartz.com